Once upon a time, many years ago, we had our taxes done in late March and were

 All that to say, it’s been tax prep time around here the past few days and I’m looking forward to being done.
 I’ve also been weeding out files, old receipts, etc. which means dust.
 Here’s the odd thing.
 I have a dust allergy, but haven’t sneezed at all.
 My throat, however, is a mess today.
 The lovely EoE even infiltrates my taxes.

-So, all that to say, we’re getting our taxes done this week and I’m looking forward to being finished and writing more unit studies like the two I did in the past week – Presidents’ Day Unit Study and Black History Month Unit Study.
+So, all that to say, we’re getting our taxes done this week and I’m looking forward to being finished and writing more unit studies like the one I did this week – Presidents’ Day Unit Study.
 It’s way more interesting that calculating mileage and receipts.

 Someone in a Facebook group recommended a different way to do Bible reading for the year and I’m going to try it.
 I’ve read through the Bible chronologically and I HIGHLY recommend it if you’ve never done it.
 It gave me a much clearer picture of how it all fits together.
 But I knew I would struggle to keep up with something ambitious like that this year so I confess I didn’t have a plan at all for the year.